How to Install Opera Browser on Ubuntu Linux

 sudo apt install opera-developer

-Just as with the Beta build, you can verify the successful installation of the Developer build by checking its version:
+Similarly, verify the Developer build installation by checking its version:

 opera-developer --version